List of Royal Navy deployments: Atlantic Patrol Tasking North

 Formerly known as the West Indies Guard Ship, the remnant of the former America and West Indies Station.
 This is the Royal Navy's commitment to secure and protect the interests of the United Kingdom and British Overseas Territories in the regions of the North Atlantic and the Caribbean.
 The deployment primarily conducts counter narcotics missions and provides humanitarian assistance during hurricane season.

 This tasking was augmented by Operation Ruman in 2017 as a result of damage caused by Hurricane Irma.

-The task is typically carried out by a single warship, or more recently by a River-class patrol vessel or a Royal Fleet Auxiliary vessel.
-Since 2020 has been assigned permanently to the Caribbean.
+The task is intermittently carried out by a single warship, or more recently by a River-class offshore patrol vessel or a Royal Fleet Auxiliary vessel.